koddr/koddr/README.md

 So, I'm **Golang** lover, **UX** evangelist, **DX** philosopher and **UI** Dreamer with over **12+ years** of experience... whatever that means! 😅

-All this I do in my spare time from a main job, as a founder and full stack web developer at [True web artisans](https://1wa.co/).
+All of this I do in my spare time from a main job, as a founder and full stack web developer at [True web artisans](https://1wa.co/).
 The main areas of my specialization are Go, modern JavaScript & CSS, Docker and automation.

 If you want to give :octocat: GitHub star to any of my projects, **I would be very grateful**.
 Thank you and see you soon! 🥰